Skip to main content

 About L’Huitrerie Regis

-Paris's Most Focused Oyster Bar — And One of Europe's Leading Casual Addresses
+Paris's Most Focused Oyster Bar; And One of Europe's Leading Casual Addresses

 The Venue

 L'Huitrerie Regis is an oyster specialist, full stop.
 The premise is simple: fresh oysters, a short menu, a tight room in Saint-Germain-des-Prés.
-The 6th arrondissement has no shortage of places to spend money on French food, from white-tablecloth institutions to modern bistros, but Regis occupies a specific niche , the kind of casual seafood counter that Paris does better than almost anywhere.
+The 6th arrondissement has no shortage of places to spend money on French food, from white-tablecloth institutions to modern bistros, but Regis occupies a specific niche, the kind of casual seafood counter that Paris does better than almost anywhere.
 If you want a long tasting menu or a broad fish selection, look elsewhere.
 If you want to eat very good oysters in an appropriately no-fuss setting, this is the right call.

 For a date, a low-key celebration, or a special lunch that doesn't demand a three-hour commitment, the format works well.
-The single-focus menu means there's little friction in ordering, and the experience leans into the pleasure of the product rather than elaborate presentation.
+The single-focus menu means there's little friction in ordering, the experience leans into the pleasure of the product rather than elaborate presentation.
 Think of it as the oyster equivalent of a great wine bar: the point is the thing itself, not the theatre around it.

-The scent that greets you is immediately sea-forward , brine and cold shell, the particular freshness that signals the product hasn't sat around.
+The scent that greets you is immediately sea-forward, brine and cold shell, the particular freshness that signals the product hasn't sat around.
 That sensory signal is the opening promise of what you're here for.

 Why It Matters in Saint-Germain

 For context on where this sits in Paris's broader dining picture, the full Paris restaurants guide covers the range from casual addresses like this to formal rooms like L'Ambroisie, Le Cinq at the Four Seasons George V, and Kei.
-Regis is not competing with those rooms , it's solving a different problem.
+Regis is not competing with those rooms, it's solving a different problem.
 If you want the leading casual oyster experience in the city rather than a grand occasion dinner, this is where to go.

 Booking

 Booking difficulty is rated Easy.
 Given the venue's consistent OAD recognition and its location in one of Paris's busiest dining neighbourhoods, booking a few days ahead for lunch midweek is sensible.
-Weekend slots , particularly Saturday, when the kitchen runs a straight 12–10:30 pm service , fill faster.
+Weekend slots, particularly Saturday, when the kitchen runs a straight 12–10:30 pm service, fill faster.
 If you're planning around a specific date or a special occasion dinner, aim for 5–7 days out to be safe.
 Walk-ins may be possible at lunch on quieter weekdays, but don't rely on it for a celebration meal.

 Hours run Monday through Friday with a split service: 12–2:30 pm for lunch and 6:30–10:30 pm for dinner.
 Saturday and Sunday offer continuous service from 12–10:30 pm, which gives more flexibility if you want a late lunch or early dinner on a weekend.